Newfile70/SE_Final_Project/README.md

   - role: project manager, software designer and software analyst
   - responsibility: mainly determine the type of software and corresponding functions, write the source code for each of the function to make sure the software can work well.
   - portion:
-    - complete the remaining source code
+    - complete the main character movement and gun use scripts source code
     - do the testing for our software
     - design the main structure of our software
     - analyst the whole software